 This program adheres to the University of California’s Anti-Discrimination Policy, which, in accordance with applicable Federal and State law, does not discriminate based on race, gender, sex, religion, or any other identity protected by Federal or State law.
 We are also committed to UCSF’s PRIDE Values and Principles of Community.

-Any demographic information collected through the application process is used for informational purposes only and will not be used as a deciding factor in the selection process.
+Any demographic information collected through the application process is used solely for informational purposes and is not considered in the selection process.

 Visit the Office for the Prevention of Harassment and Discrimination for more information.